diego-ponce/you_tube_live_chat/README.md

 # Scrape Live Chat Comments with Selenium and Python

 There's a few running YouTube LiveChats which have great running commentary, in particular, for my interest in trains.
-This script prints the most recent chats and the chat author.
+This script runs a loop which prints chats and the chat author.
 Updating for a different chat or output other than stdout is left to the user, but since the script is simple, this shouldn't be hard to align to your use case.

 ## Usage
 ```